JerMakesStuff/Dusk/README.md

 To build the demo use `odin build ./demo -out:bin/demo.exe` and then `.\bin\demo.exe` to run the demo

+I've only tired this on windows so far i'll update this when i get a chance to test it on other platforms.

 ## How to use

 - Clone dusk or download it as a zip